 Poetry Writers' Markets Paying $50 or More

 AGNI accepts stories, essays, and poems that are previously-unpublished.
 There are no word limits "though space is at a premium and length sometimes affects decisions."
 They do not publish romance, horror, mystery, or science fiction but are open to fiction borrowing elements of them.
-They don't publish academic essays or purely journalistic pieces.
-They pay $10 per printed page for accepted prose and $20 per page for accepted poetry, up to a maximum of $150.
+They don't publish academic essays or purely journalistic pieces, and they pay $20 per printed page for accepted prose and $40 per page for accepted poetry, up to a maximum of $300.
+Submissions are considered for both print and online publication.
+Free submissions may be made via mail.

 This magazine features science fiction stories, art and poetry as well as some fact based articles.
 Pay is 8-10 cents per word for short stories up to 20,000 words, 6 cents per word for serials of 40,000-80,000 words, and 9 cents per word for "fact articles" of around 4000 words.
 Payment is $1 per line for poetry.